scott931/chamafunding/DEPLOYMENT.md

 2. For high traffic, consider:
    - Upgrading to Standard or Pro plans
    - Adding multiple queue workers
-   - Using a managed PostgreSQL database with backups
+   - Using a managed MySQL database with backups

 ## Security Best Practices